Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OTF2/README.md

 -   EasyConfig prepared by Jan André Reuter of JSC based on the EasyConfigs in use at JSC.

     Compilation is done via the custom EasyBlock for Score-P.

+### Version 3.0.3 for CPE 24.03

+-   Reuse of EasyConfigs of CPE 23.09 with the inclusion of Python to build the Python bindings.